 Music & Movies.
 Why do we all hold on to so many CDs and DVDs when we can watch virtually anything now with the click of a button?
 Regarding the music we want to “keep”: let’s transfer it all to the computer, which we can then store in the cloud (The Minimalists use Dropbox, but you can use whatever cloud-based software you prefer).
 Once our music and movies are safely stored, let’s donate or sell the remaining CDs and DVDs.
 You have permission to let go.

-- Documents.
-Take a look at all of your documents.
+Documents.
+Take a look at your documents.
 Do you need all of them?
-Chances are that you don’t.
-But for the ones you really, really need, you can scan those too.
+Chances are you don’t, but you can scan the ones you truly need.
+Scan them, shred them, and move on.